 Can Cats Eat Asian Ladybugs?

-As already described, Asian ladybugs are one of the worst kinds for cats to eat because they cause nasty oral burns.
+Asian ladybugs are one of the worst kinds for cats to eat because they cause oral burns.

-Unfortunately, they’re considered a true pest and commonly invade buildings and homes.
-You can tell when they’re inside the house because they leave yellow stains and a nasty odor.
+Unfortunately, they’re considered a pest and commonly enter buildings and homes.
+You can tell when they’re inside your home because they leave yellow stains and produce a nasty odor.

-Their color ranges from orange to red and tend to have black spots on the wings.
-However, some don’t have spots at all.
+Their color ranges from orange to red and tends to have black spots on the wings.

 Can Cats Eat Black Ladybugs?

-Black ladybugs tend to live in trees and shrubs, hiding in leaf litter and foliage.
-Thankfully, their appearance is highly distinctive, so you’ll be able to spot one of these in your yard or house straightaway.
+Black ladybugs live in trees and shrubs, hiding in leaf litter and foliage.
+Thankfully, their appearance is distinctive, so you’ll be able to identify them immediately.

-You shouldn’t encourage your cat to eat ladybugs.
-While your cats must be mentally stimulated, it’s better to play with them using their favorite toys than allowing them to chase after potentially harmful bugs.
+Don’t encourage your cat to eat ladybugs.
+While your cats must be mentally stimulated, it’s better to play with them using their favorite toys than allowing them to chase after harmful bugs.